 We have gone solar

 One of our main objectives was to be as green of a facility as possible.
-When we started Costa Rica Retreat @ Ser La Luz almost 3 years ago, we had wanted to install Solar.
+When we started Costa Rica Retreat @ Ser La Luz in 2015, we had wanted to install Solar.
 The only thing available here in Costa Rica was Solar Hot Water.
 The laws and technology wasn’t quite available for producing our own electricity until now.
 So we installed the Solar Hot Water within a few months of moving here to help us be more green.
 Before then was just a small on demand electrical hot water system that was barely big enough to give you a halfway decent warm shower.